Lens-Induced Glaucoma

 • Applanation tonometry (AT): Goldmann AT is the gold standard for IOP measurement.

 • Gonioscopy: Angle examination is mandatory in cases with a clear cornea.
 PMG shows a closed or an occludable angle in the involved eye, with a narrow or open-angle in the contralateral eye depending on the stage of cataract in that eye.
 An occludable angle in the contralateral eye suggests a PBG mechanism.
-LPIG shows open-angle with lens particle deposition.
+LPIG shows an open angle with lens particle deposition.
 Chronic PLG and PAG may have synechial angle closure with PAS formation.
 EL often has a 'volcano configuration' of the iris, with the pupil forming the central crater.

 • Aqueous humor cytology is rarely required to help elucidate the pathology in uveitis of unknown etiology.
 It helps differentiate PAG or PLG from infective conditions.